lurkydismal/justapenguin_ca/Breaking_changes_template.md

   the old API.
 Use the following template:
 {% endcomment %}

-Landed in version: xxx<br>
+Landed in version: xxx\
-In stable release: not yet
+In stable release: not yet\
 Reverted in version: xxx  (OPTIONAL, delete if not used)

 ## References